 There are many bulk food stores to choose from in the area that will satisfy your needs.
 For example, Walnut Creek Cheese has a little of everything...bulk foods, meats, baked goods, kitchen gadgets, jams and jellies, and much, much more.
 The highlight is the homemade ice cream!
 A stop here is not complete without having some!
 Or try one of their "stacks" for lunch in the Mudd Valley Cafe (this is one of the local favorites).

 As you travel the back roads with your personal local heritage step-on guide, you will have the opportunity to see several Amish buggy shops dotting the countryside.

 Homemade Amish pretzels.
 One word - delicious!
-You can satisfy your taste buds with the best homemade pretzels anywhere - at the Pretzel Nook in Berlin.
+You can satisfy your taste buds with the best homemade pretzels anywhere.
 Soft, warm, and tasty to say the least.

 Follow Stutzman's Crossing, as you cross through the covered bridge.
 You will learn of Amish culture, traditions, and heritage as you experience the story of Der Weiss Jonas (Troy's fifth great grandfather), the first Amishman settling Holmes County, now the largest Amish settlement in the world.

 Stopping at Hershberger Farm and Bakery is a "must do".
 You'll know you're at the right place when you see all of the flowers, and of course the goats on the roof (Yes, that's right).
 While here, shop seasonal produce, baked items, and treat yourself to Popcorn John's kettle corn , made right before your eyes.

 Shop and eat your way through the charming small shops and eateries at your own pace in Berlin, Walnut Creek, or the quaint town of Charm.